-Editor’s note: This is Part 1 of an ongoing series.
+Editor’s note: This is Part 1 of an ongoing series on Fake Brakes.
 Part 2 is also posted.

 Counterfeit brake parts are a big, international, complex — and most of all murky — problem.